 If, in spite of these pointers, you end up overeating or making unhealthy meal selections, be kind and forgiving to yourself.
 Remember that tomorrow is a new day to resume a healthy diabetic diet once again.
 Keep a close eye on your blood sugar to guarantee levels stay in the proper range and to avoid the potential for a serious problem, such as diabetic ketoacidosis, which could lead to a hospitalization and most definitely put a damper on the holiday spirit.

 Reach out to the in-home care professionals at CareFor to learn more diabetic-friendly tips, for assistance with preparing nutritious meals, providing medication reminders and motivation to engage in exercise programs, and much more!
 We’re available throughout the holiday season and beyond to empower seniors to live their best possible lives.
-Email us or call us at (512) 338-4533 to learn more about quality home care San Marcos, TX and the surrounding areas trust.
+Email us or call us at (512) 338-4533 to learn more about why we’re the preferred Georgetown home care agency in the surrounding areas.
 Schedule your free in-home consultation today!